mygamedevtools/script-template/README.md

 ---

 I like to have my scripts signed so everyone knows who to ask when they have doubts.
-Unfortunately with every new version of Unity, I have to redo the tedious process of updating my Script Template manually.
+Unfortunately with every new version of Unity, I have to redo the tedious process of updating my Script Templates manually.
 I'd very much like to be able to [manage my Script Templates over the Unity Hub](https://forum.unity.com/threads/feature-request-manage-script-templates.532962/), but looks like no one else uses it.